Marketing Terms, Glossary and Marketing Definitions:

 Promotional mix – advertising, personal selling, sales promotion, public relations, and direct marketing

-Qualitative Research – looking into the “why” and the “how” of human behavior, as opposed to the “when”, “where”, and “what”.
+Qualitative Research – examination of the “why” and the “how” of human behavior, as opposed to the “when”, “where”, and “what”.

-Quantitative Research – looking into the “when”, “where”, and “what”, as opposed to the “why” and “how” of human behaviour
+Quantitative Research – looking into the “when”, “where”, and “what”, as opposed to the “why” and “how” of human behavior.

 Referrer – Sometimes spelled “referer”, and HTTP Referrer is what tells a website which page the visitor came from.
 For example, if you click a hyperlink, the referrer tells the page you end up on which page the hyperlink was on.
 Useful for marketers to tell where people are visiting their site from.